 I just had a blast on the slopes for some quality spring snowboarding at Mount Sunapee this past weekend.
 Only an hour and a half drive from Boston and nestled in the northern tip of Sunapee State Park right next to Lake Sunapee, you have to check this place out for some early spring fun in the sun before you hang up your gear for the season.
+Speaking of which, I recommend you check out globo surf before you buy yourself any gear.
 With cheap lift tickets and the resort’s 19th annual Intergalactic Cardboard Sled Race coming up this Saturday, April 10th, you really don’t have an excuse to miss out.

 At the base:

 Upon driving up to the base of the mountain, I loved being welcomed by such a large, open area.
 The two large lodges, Spruce and Sunapee, on either side of the parking lot, coupled with four chairlifts delivering skiers and snowboarders onto the main part of the resort efficiently split up the crowds and enable everyone to hit the slopes promptly.
 Furthermore, the beginner section, isolated from the rest of the facility, is also connected to the base with its own set of lifts and trails.
 Not only does this shrink lift lines across the base (and I really didn’t experience those anyway), but it gives beginners a space to work on the basics without speed demons flying past all the time and it also frees up the easier trails on the primary area of the mountain from those long, winding ski/snowboard school chains that we all hate having to dodge around each turn.

 By lunch time, the base took on an awesome tailgating atmosphere as lots of people brought out grills, tents, music, and tables from the adjacent parking lot that runs right onto the snow.
 It was an energizing sight and one that I’ve rarely seen at east coast resorts.